Lombra/LibItemInfo-1.0/README.md

 	subClass = "Two-Handed Swords",
 	subClassID = Enum.ItemWeaponSubclass.Sword2H,
 	invType = "INVTYPE_2HWEAPON",
+	bindType = Enum.ItemBind.OnAcquire,
 	stackSize = 1,
+	expansionID = LE_EXPANSION_CLASSIC,
 }
 ```

-This table is taken directly from the library database and should never be modified.
+This table is taken directly from the library database and must not be modified.

 If not cached, will return nil and be queued for caching.
 A callback will fire when the item gets cached.